ADORSYS-GIS/DGAT-sustainability/frontend/docs/Keycloak.md

 # Keycloak Authentication Guide for Sustainability Assessment Tool

 This document provides a comprehensive, clear, and professional guide to integrating Keycloak authentication and authorization into the Sustainability Assessment Tool, a React-based Progressive Web App (PWA) with an offline-first architecture and a Rust-based backend.
-It addresses the specific issue where, after clearing local data (e.g., IndexedDB `auth_user`), clicking "Login" redirects directly to `/dashboard` instead of the Keycloak login page due to a persistent Single Sign-On (SSO) session.
-The guide includes corrected Mermaid diagrams, implementation details, security best practices, configuration, testing, and troubleshooting.
+The application uses the official `keycloak-js` library for authentication, providing a stable and secure authentication experience.

 ## Table of Contents